learn-co-students/chicago-web-080320/02-intro-to-oo/README.md

 Write an implementation of a bank account that meets the following requirements:

+- keeps track of the account number
+- keeps track of the account balance
 - can print the balance of the account
 - can deposit money into the account
 - can withdraw money from the account
-- keeps track of the account holder
 - can show me all the bank accounts that have been created
 - *bonus* can find a bank account based on the account number